-Why The New Tina Turner Doc Is A Must-Stream
+Why The Tina Turner Doc Is A Must-Stream

 It also doesn’t shy away from showcasing how driven and ambitious she was as a solo artist.
 It’s a fascinating glimpse into her triumphant comeback in the ‘80s as she aspired to, and succeeded at, being the first Black rock artist to fill stadiums like the Rolling Stones.

-It’s a movie that celebrates her life and legacy while she is still around to enjoy it.
+It’s a movie that celebrates her life and legacy while she was still around to enjoy it.

 The guest stars